 Specifically ODJ grads have:

-Started their own thing, namely coaching and healing practices, a film collective, a doula business, meditation teaching business, and a nature connection program for youth,
+Started their own coaching and healing practices, a film collective, a doula business, a meditation teaching business, and a nature connection program for youth

-launched writing careers and gotten into grad school
+Launched writing careers and gotten into their dream grad schools

 Is this right for you?